 Six o’clock shadow.
 There were so many talks to illustrate and I tried to give them their own alternative book covers.
 Especially Max Hastings’ talk on the wreckage of Berlin in 1945, All Hell Let Loose.
 The Peninsula War by Peter Caddick-Adams inspired a striking image:

 My friend Stuart Moxham broke big with his minimalist band Young Marble Giants in 1980.
 He’s by nature almost brutally modest, but is one of the world’s most naturally gifted composers.
 This is a collection of songs he made as demos but they’re all lovely.

 Legends & Tales Of Dolphins & Whales is a musical project put together and co-composed by Napier Marten.
 It’s part of a long term plan of his to create awareness for our cetaceous planetmates who need a lot more of the public sympathy they’ve had so far.
 Max Middleton is musical director.
 Any true fan of Jeff Beck will know his name from the epochal early 70s Blow By Blow and Wired albums.

 For Hugo Stuart.
 He had a vineyard and this was to advertise to Chinese buyers.
-It was the year of the snake I think.
-I hope.
+It was the year of the serpent I think.
+I hope it was.

 Not the year of the Snakebite which is a cocktail of a decidedly more simple and robust texture, combining lager and cider in equal measure with the optional luxury of blackcurrant cordial.
 Which is a Snakebite Black, or a Diesel.
 Oh, anyway…